mksmvnv/game-of-life/README.md

 ## Prerequisites

-*To run this code, you need to have the following installed*:
+To run this code, you need to have the following installed:

 - Python 3.12.1
 - Pygame